Derek000/Android-and-other-badbox-hunter/README.md

 # BadBox Hunter

-Network and traffic-based helper for spotting suspicious Android / IoT devices (including pre-infected “BadBox”-style devices) on networks **you own or are explicitly authorised to test**.
+Network and traffic-based helper for spotting suspicious Android / IoT devices (including pre-infected “BadBox”-style devices) on networks you own or are explicitly authorised to test.

 **Features**